costa86/elastic-search-kibana-docker/README.md

-# Elasticsearch + Kibana in Docker
+# Elasticsearch + Kibana in Docker and Podman

 ## Run project
 ### Docker